Meet Erin, Your ADHD Parenting Coach

 Welcome to Honestly ADHD!
 I’m so glad you’re here.
 If you’re struggling to figure out how to parent your ADHD kiddo more effectively I want you to take a deep breath.
 Know you’re in a safe place.
 I can help.

 Let me introduce myself.
-My name is Erin Koerselman.
+My name is Erin Snyders (formerly, Erin Koerselman).
 I am an ADHD parenting coach, blogger and speaker.
-I am married to a wonderfully supportive husband and am raising three spirited children, one of whom was diagnosed with ADHD at the age of 5.
+I am a busy mom of three spirited children, one of whom was diagnosed with ADHD at the age of 5.

 Our family’s journey with ADHD has not been easy.
 In fact, raising my son has been one of my life’s biggest struggles.
 I wouldn’t say it was always a raging success.
 In fact, I’d say that some days it literally brought me to my knees.

 But our struggle produced a bright silver lining.
 Over the years I’ve been introduced to an entire population of parents who are trying to raise kids with ADHD every day.
 You feel frustrated, lonely, and exhausted.

 The day I met our ADHD parenting coach my life’s purpose changed in an instant.
 The relief of having someone “in my corner,” who could educate me, redirect me, and brainstorm new approaches with me was literally life-changing.
 Unlike all of the other professionals I’d brought into our lives to help our child, our coach was mine.
 She was there to help me help my child.
 I was finally empowered.

 I knew that I wanted to be the catalyst of such positive change in the lives of other parents who I knew were out there feeling lost and lonely.